zRapha/FAME/README.md

 ## Citation

 If you find this work useful you are highly encouraged to cite the following articles.
-For the framework, you can refer to:
+For the framework, you can refer to my dissertation:

 `FAME`
 ```
-@article{labaca-castro2022fame,
+@book{labaca-castro2023fame,
-  title={Framework for Adversarial Malware Evaluation},
+  title={Machine Learning under Malware Attack},
-  author={Labaca-Castro, Raphael and Rodosek, Gabi Dreo},
+  author={Labaca-Castro, Raphael},
-  journal={TBD},
+  year={2023},
-  year={2022}
+  publisher={Springer Nature}
 }
 ```
 ---